IndigoUnited/js-dejavu/README.md

 boosting it a bit further.

 You can check the benchmarks in [jsperf](http://jsperf.com/oop-benchmark/58) comparing `dejavu` with other OOP libraries.
-Note that the loose regular version is used in this test, simulating a production environment, and both the normal and optimized versions are tested.
+Note that the loose mode is used in this test, simulating a production environment, and both the normal and optimized versions are tested.